Investment Management

 IFS provides the money management of your investment accounts in house.
 We have been managing money in house for over 23 years.

+Ifrah Financial manages money using a data driven approach.
 A combination of desirable business metrics, along with appropriate valuation criteria, is used to find stocks that we believe will provide superior risk/return potential.
 By using multiple strategies within a portfolio, we attempt to balance the overall risk/return profile of the portfolio for different time frames ranging from the shorter to longer term.
 With focus on the long term, the combined components within a portfolio are designed to create a well-diversified portfolio.

-The quantitative approach allows us to stay grounded around principles that have served us well in the past and stay away from the temptation to react without a plan.
-We also invest using multiple points of view by applying multiple disciplines of investing to not just diversify types of securities used, but actually diversify the methodologies and approaches used.
-This is unique in that we do not focus on just one view of how to succeed in the markets.
-We recognize that sometimes certain approaches work better than others so we are open to using multiple approaches in a way that a traditional manager would typically not consider.
+We do not focus on just one view of how to succeed in the markets.
+We recognize that sometimes certain approaches work better than others so we are open to using multiple approaches in a way that a traditional manager may not consider.

 We review the overall portfolio to avoid undesirable concentrations in too few securities, industries or sectors.
 Picking great stocks is only one part of the process of proper portfolio construction.
 Another important step is to assemble a group of stocks in such a way as to achieve a desired result from a risk/return standpoint.
-There are differing degrees of correlations among the various stocks within a portfolio and assembling these in a way that can reduce overall portfolio volatility is desirable.
+There are differing degrees of correlation among the various stocks within a portfolio and assembling these in a way that can reduce overall portfolio volatility is desirable.

 Positions in the portfolio are continuously reviewed to ensure they are serving their purpose and to see how they compare to other companies that have recently passed the screening process.
 Despite a bias towards holding positions for the long term, a position might be sold simply to make room for a more attractive opportunity.
+Sometimes a stock may be held after a negative event because the valuation has dropped enough to warrant remaining patient.

 Although sound investment management overrides tax considerations, we attempt to take advantage of opportunities to match gains and losses within the same tax year to provide the portfolio with some level of tax efficiency when applicable.